MRI scan

 An MRI is a very safe procedure, but there are some things you should consider before the scan.

-If you are afraid of small or enclosed spaces, make sure you tell the doctor first.
-It may be possible for you to have medication to keep you calm during the scan.
-Sometimes you will be able to take a CD or DVD into the scan with you to keep you occupied.
+If you have claustrophobia (are afraid of small or tight spaces), make sure you tell the MRI team first.
+You may be able to have medicines to keep you calm during the scan.
+Sometimes you can take a CD or DVD into the scan with you to keep your mind busy.
 Young children and babies may need a general anaesthetic to keep them still.

-Some people cannot have an MRI, for example, people with a pacemaker or certain implants.
+Some people cannot have an MRI, for example, people with specific types of pacemakers or certain implants.
 This is because metal interacts with the magnet and can cause serious harm to the patient.
+Metallic objects in the room are attracted to the MRI magnet and can fly towards it rapidly.
+This can harm the person wearing the metal item.

 - pacemaker